Day 1: Henro Life: Homeless, Hornets & Red Snapper Charades

 Murder Hornets & Baby Ceremonies

 Also witnessed a beautiful family doing what seemed like a baby blessing.
-Two grandpas walked quietly and proudly, two new mother-in-laws were giggling and gossiping like future BFFs.
-It made my heart melt.
-Loved that for them.
-Loved that for me.
+Two grandpas walked quietly and proudly with their hands behind their back, two new mother-in-laws were giggling and gossiping like future BFFs.
+Two new scared parents walked around holding their baby in a long decorated cloth.

 I restarted my temple donation journey so I could “do it right.”
+I felt like I had observed for a few hours now and wanted to try again.
 Threw another coin, and the translation said “prosperity in business,” so I guess the gods are rooting for my creative empire.
+I began to pray for claritrty and guiadance into new career and whatever business journey I would embark on after this was all done.
+Did I cry a little?
+Take a guess.

 Henro Gear & Mild Humiliation